Take our crash course in Conversational Financial Aid.

 Glossary of Financial Aid Terms

 Your Direct Cost is the amount you will be billed by the University for your tuition and living expenses.
-Tuition for the year will be $23,750.
-It will cover 12-17 hours each semester.
-Room and board will cost $7,300 for the year.
-The meal plan will provide three meals Monday thru Friday and two on Saturday and Sunday.
+Tuition will cover 12-18 hours each semester.
+The standard meal plan will provide three meals Monday thru Friday and two on Saturday and Sunday.
 You will also have money on your student ID to use in the Eagle’s Nest snack bar and the Campus Perks coffee shop.
 Included in indirect costs are the costs of books and learning materials.
-We estimate these expenditures at $1,000 per year.

 Indirect costs are the costs of books and learning materials.
 Indirect costs are travel expenses, personal “walking around money” or miscellaneous expenses.
 Each student has a different standard of living.
 This number is used to limit how much a student can borrow above direct costs.
 We have set the maximum allowance in travel and personal expenditures at $2,400.